 Related Posts

-The March April 2019 edition of our magazine The Master, Mate & Pilot is available online.
-Click here for the magazine.
+The Winter 2024 edition of The Master, Mate & Pilot magazine is available to view online.
+Please click here to view a PDF version.
 The Master, Mate & Pilot is published by the International Organization of Masters, Mates & Pilots (MM&P).
-The articles in the magazine are copyrighted by MM&P. For reprint permission, contact the MM&P Communications Office: […]
+The articles in the magazine are copyrighted by MM&P. For reprint permission, contact the […]